January 31, 2026 (2mo ago) — last updated April 2, 2026 (1d ago)

 • Repeat five times.

-Burnout hollows you out physically and mentally.
-Recovery is a patient process of rebuilding from the ground up through rest, nourishment, and restorative movement.
+Burnout hollows you out.
+Recovery is a patient process of rebuilding through rest, nourishment, and restorative movement.

-Picture yourself as a drained battery.
-You need a slow, steady charge fueled by deep rest, nourishing food, and gentle movement.
+Think of yourself as a drained battery that needs a slow, steady charge fueled by deep rest, nourishing food, and gentle movement.

-Quality matters more than quantity.
+Quality often matters more than quantity.
 Even long time in bed can feel unrefreshing when your nervous system is on edge.
 Build a wind-down routine to cue your body that the day is over.
-Practical tips include:
+Practical tips:

 • Go screen-free an hour before bed to protect melatonin.

-• Dim the lights in the evening to mimic natural sunset.
+• Dim lights in the evening to mimic natural sunset.

-• Do a few minutes of gentle stretching to release physical tension.
+• Do a few minutes of gentle stretching to release tension.

 For a practical guide to sleep hygiene, see this resource on improving sleep quality5.

-Quick fixes like caffeine and sugar give a jolt then a crash.
+Caffeine and sugar give a quick jolt, then a crash.
 Aim for whole, nutrient-dense foods that stabilize energy.
 At each meal include:

-• Complex carbohydrates (oats, brown rice, sweet potatoes)
+• Complex carbohydrates like oats, brown rice, or sweet potatoes

-Small swaps add up: a handful of spinach in eggs or an apple with peanut butter instead of candy.
+Small swaps add up, for example a handful of spinach in eggs, or an apple with peanut butter instead of candy.

 Now is not the time for punishing workouts.
 Choose movement that soothes your nervous system: